jpgrana/bayesian-approach-predicting-well-production/readme.md

 ![GitHub Logo](/images/coeff_pooled_rm.png)

-We also get unique ranges for each prediction rather than estimating uncertainty from a uniform model average.
+Besides the expected value, we also get unique ranges and probabilities for each prediction.

 ![GitHub Logo](/images/pred_pooled_rm.png)

-A histogram of the uncertainties for each prediction shows a range of +/- 92 to +/- 245 bbl with an average around +/- 140 bbl, based on two standard deviations.
-This compares to an average of 188 bbl based on model RMSE.
+A histogram of the uncertainties for each prediction shows a range of +/- 90 to +/- 240 bbl/day, based on two standard deviations.
+The model RMSE of +/- 188 bbl/day would probably be applied to all predictions in a non-Bayesian regression.

 ![GitHub Logo](/images/pred_uncertainty.png)